<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387765172062996&amp;ev=PageView&amp;noscript=1">

 These are the two common problems women experience in their vulva and vagina after giving birth:

-1. Vaginal relaxation
+1. Vaginal Relaxation

 Women can feel the physical changes, especially when they’re having intercourse.
 Reduced sexual gratification is a common sign of this problem.
 Because of the reduced friction and feebler muscle hold, there’s a tendency to experience weaker orgasms.